kunal10713/Machine-Learning-Mini-Projects/README.md

 # Machine-Learning-Mini-Projects
-This Repository conatains all the Mini ML projrcts I have worked on.
+This Repository contains all the Mini ML projects I have worked on.